 - 10.2 We will ensure that agencies and third parties supplying staff provide us evidence that they have made the appropriate level of safeguarding checks on individuals working in our school.
-See Appendix C, for information on Single Central Record (SCR).
+See Appendix document, for information on Single Central Record (SCR).
 The single central record must cover the following people: all staff, including teacher trainees on salaried routes, agency and third-party and supply staff who work at the school.
-The Single Central Record is located in the school office. - 10.3 Every job description and person specification will have a clear statement about the safeguarding responsibilities of the post holder.
+The Single Central Record is located on the school Office Drive. - 10.3 Every job description and person specification, and job advertisement will have a clear statement about the safeguarding responsibilities of the post holder.
+The school website will echo this within our 'work for us' section.
+The school will consider carrying out an online search on shortlisted candidates to help identify any issues that are publicly available online. - 10.4 We will ensure that at least one member of every interview panel has completed safer recruitment training within the last 5 years. - 10.5 We have a procedure in place to manage allegations against members of staff, supply staff and volunteers (and to respond to low level concerns) in line with WSCP procedures here: allegations against staff procedure.
+We will communicate with Local Authority Designated Officer (LADO), through consultations and referrals when needed - 10.6 Supply teachers we will consider all allegations against an individual not directly employed by, where disciplinary procedures do not fully apply, (for example, supply teachers provided by an employment agency) and ensure allegations are dealt with properly and communication with supply agency and Local Authority Designated Officer (LADO) is continued throughout the investigation. - 10.7 There is an agreed staff behaviour policy (sometimes called the code of conduct) which is compliant with 'Safer Working Practices', and includes acceptable use of technologies, staff/pupil relationships, low level concerns and communications including the use of social media.
+The staff behaviour policy is located on the staff shared drive.

-- 10.4 We will ensure that at least one member of every interview panel has completed safer recruitment training within the last 5 years. - 10.5 We have a procedure in place to manage allegations against members of staff, supply staff and volunteers in line with WSCP procedures. - 10.6 Supply teachers we will consider all allegations against an individual not directly employed by, where disciplinary procedures do not fully apply, (for example, supply teachers provided by an employment agency) and ensure allegations are dealt with properly. - 10.7 There is an agreed staff behaviour policy (sometimes called the code of conduct) which is compliant with 'Safer Working Practices', and includes acceptable use of technologies, staff/pupil relationships and communications including the use of social media. - 10.8.
+10.8.
 For agency and third party supply staff, schools and colleges must also include whether written confirmation has been received that the employment business supplying the member of supply staff has carried out the relevant checks and obtained the appropriate certificates, and the date that confirmation was received and whether any enhanced DBS certificate check has been provided in respect of the member of staff.

-Guidance can be accessed:
+Further Guidance can be accessed (Feb 2022)